Function approximation by neural nets in the mean-field regime: Entropic regularization and controlled McKean-Vlasov dynamics: Introduction

+where $x$ is the input, $(\alpha,w)$ is the finite-dimensional vector of parameters taking values in $\Reals \times \Reals^d$, $\act(x;w)$ is a suitably chosen nonlinearity, and $\mu$ is a probability measure on the parameter space.
+To pass from the continual representation \eqref{eq:meanfield} to a finite net, one could draw a large number $N$ of independent samples $(\alpha^1,w^1),\ldots,(\alpha^N,w^N)$ from $\mu$ and approximate \eqref{eq:meanfield} with

+Concentration-of-measure techniques can be used to show that the finite-$N$ neural net \eqref{eq:finite_N} sharply concentrates around its idealized counterpart \eqref{eq:meanfield}; in addition to the works of Barron mentioned above, see \cite{yukich1995,donahue1997,gurvits1997}.
+This perspective of conceptualizing neural networks as continuous systems has informed some recent theoretical advances, such as the mean-field theory of two-layer neural nets \citep{chizat_bach18,mei2018meanfield,mei2019meanfield,sirignano2020meanfield_CLT,sirignano2020meanfield_LLN,rotskoff2018meanfield} or the Gaussian universality theory for randomly initialized deep and wide neural nets \citep{neal1996,lee2018gp,lee2019wide,eldan21}.
+In these works, one starts with the finite object \eqref{eq:finite_N} and then analyzes the so-called mean-field limit as $N \to \infty$.

-It is useful in the setting of infinitely wide nets to reason about the evolution of weights during training as a gradient flow in the space of probability measures over the weights, as this so-called \textit{distributional dynamics} can be captured by a certain nonlinear PDE of McKean--Vlasov type \citep{kolokoltsov2010nonlinear}.
-This \textit{mean-field description} preserves the essential features of optimization landscape that are insensitive to the number of neurons \citep{chizat_bach18,mei2018meanfield}.
-A finite-size network in this case can then be conceived of as providing an empirical distribution over the weights, and, under mild regularity assumptions on the data and on the activation function, we can transfer results from the continuous-time, infinite-width setting to the discrete-time, finite-width setting \citep{mei2018meanfield,rotskoff2018meanfield,mei2019meanfield,sirignano2020meanfield_CLT,sirignano2020meanfield_LLN}.
-In particular, \cite{mei2019meanfield} have provided a mean-field perspective on the neural tangent kernel by phrasing it as a linear approximation to the nonlinear distributional dynamics in a specific short-time limit.
+The mean-field perspective allows us to reason about the evolution of weights during training given i.i.d.\ data $(X_i,Y_i)$ with $f(x) = \E[Y_i|X_i = x]$ as a gradient flow in the space of probability measures over the weights, as this so-called \textit{distributional dynamics} can be captured by a certain nonlinear PDE of McKean--Vlasov type \citep{kolokoltsov2010nonlinear}.
+The mean-field description preserves the essential features of the optimization landscape that are insensitive to the number of neurons.
+A finite-size network in this case can be conceived of as providing an empirical distribution over the weights, and, under mild regularity assumptions on the data and on the activation function, we can transfer results from the continuous-time, infinite-width setting to the discrete-time, finite-width setting.